Caricatures by Kathy BBB Business Review

 Thankfully Mary form earlier comes and whispers in my ear “If you’ll add color to mine I’ll pay you extra.”
 I nod and get started.
 This fixes my timing problem AND enables me to keep drawing while everyone eats so it doesn’t look like I’m not busy.
 Nothings worse than not being busy at an event.

-I’m in the middle of coloring it when mary drops a bill into my lap.
+I’m in the middle of coloring it when Mary drops a bill into my lap.
 I look down.
 It’s a $100 bill!

 “Wow, thanks!”
 I say,